jscherff/cmdbd/README.md

 #### Tables
 The following tables comprise the database:
 * **Device Checkins** contains all device registrations.
 Multiple check-ins will create multiple records.
 This provides the ability to track device configuration changes over time.
 * **Serialized Devices** contains devices with serial numbers.
 It is populated automatically upon device check-in.
-It uses a unique index based on vendor ID, product ID, and serial number and has only one record per serialized device.
-The first check-in creates the record; subsequent check-ins update modified configuration settings (if any), update the record's 'last seen' timestamp, and increment the records 'check-ins' counter.
+It uses a unique index based on _Vendor ID_, _Product ID_, and _Serial Number_, and has only one record per serialized device.
+The first check-in creates the record; subsequent check-ins update modified configuration settings (if any), update the record's _Last Seen_ timestamp, and increment the record's _Checkins_ counter.
 * **Unserialized Devices** contains devices without serial numbers.
 It is populated automatically upon device check-in.
-It uses a unique index based on hostname, vendor ID, product ID, bus number, bus address, and port number and strives to have as few records as possible per unserialized device, though this cannot be guaranteed if a device is move to a different workstation or to a different port on the same workstation.
-The first check-in creates the record; subsequent check-ins update modified configuration settings (if any), update the record's 'last seen' timestamp, and increment the records 'check-ins' counter.
+It uses a unique index based on _Hostname_, _Vendor ID_, _Product ID_, _Bus Number_, _Bus Address_, and _Port Number_, and strives to have as few records as possible per unserialized device, though this cannot be guaranteed if a device is move to a different workstation or to a different port on the same workstation.
+The first check-in creates the record; subsequent check-ins update modified configuration settings (if any), update the record's _Last Seen_ timestamp, and increment the record's _Checkins_ counter.
-* **Serial Number Requests** contains all requests for a new serial number. **CMDBd** updates new request records with the issued serial number.
+* **Serial Number Requests** contains all requests for a new serial number. **CMDBd** updates new request records with the issued serial number after it is generated.
 Multiple requests will create multiple records.
 This provides the ability to detect failures in device serial number configuration and also detect fraudulent usage and abuse.
 * **Device Changes** contains configuration changes detected during device audits.
 Each device configuration attribute change detected during an audit creates one record.

 #### Columns